Skip to main content

 Rhian Thomas MBE, Area Business Manager

-Having joined the CPS in 1989, Rhian has assumed several operational delivery roles prior to the role of HOBC.
-Rhian is a fluent Welsh Speaker.
+Having joined the CPS in 1989, Rhian has assumed several operational delivery roles including the Head of the Area Business Centre, a role Rhian held from the introduction of the Business Centres across the CPS in 2011 until 2022.

 The Magistrates’ Court Unit prosecutes a wide range of offences where the maximum sentence for each offence does not exceed six months' imprisonment or one year if two or more relevant offences are to be considered.
 All cases commence in the magistrates’ court.